lino-framework/atelier/docs/refstothis/index.rst

 About foos, bars and bazes
 ==========================

-An example to demonstrate the :directive:`refstothis` directive.
+An example to demonstrate the :rst:dir:`refstothis` directive.

 This example consists of four files: